-This device has a long history of being the most popular among the young people back in 1989s.
-When it was first released in the UK, it brought a revolutionary change to solve the computational problems.
+This device has a long history of being the most popular among young people back in the 1989s.
+When it was first released in the UK, it brought a revolutionary change to solve computational problems.
 It was the first 8-bit computer for many people and rendered the first experience of computer programming.

 Insights of BBC Micro: bit

-- It is a cheap device that costs only $20 and backed by an ARM Cortex-M0 processor.
+- It is a cheap device that costs only $20 and is backed by an ARM Cortex-M0 processor.

 - Sensors like Accelerometer and magnetometer sensors are available there to support you while building certain projects.